CheAle14/mlapibot/README.md

 You can either specify a file path to an image which will be OCRed for any scams through

-    cargo run test --file <PATH>

-or you can specify a http**S** link to an image which will be downloaded and then OCRed through

-    cargo run test --link <SECURE LINK>
+    cargo run test <PATH_OR_URL>

+If the PATH begins with http, it will be interpreted as a URL and first downloaded to a temporary file.

 By default, the test command will write two files in the current direct: